Murgeye/teamspeak3-python-bot/README.md

 ## Something doesn't work
 The bot writes quite some logs in the root directory.
 Check those for errors and open an issue if the issue remains.

+## The bot stopped working after I updated my server!
+Update the bot!
+Server version 3.4.0 changed the way the query timeout was handled.
+Versions of the bot older then 17.
+September 2018 will not work correctly.